 We mostly used our standard hiking and travel gear for this trip, with just a few additions.

 Note: when possible, we use links to sites where we earn commissions if you make a purchase after following that link.

-- We both bought gaiters (Outdoor Research Crocodiles), which we used infrequently but very much appreciated for the boggiest sections of the hikes.
+- We both bought Outdoor Research Crocodile gaiters (Amazon).
+We used them infrequently but very much appreciated for the boggiest sections of the hikes.
 Sean’s developed a wear spot, which Outdoor Research agreed was a defect and replaced without hassle.

-- Unsure of which hikes we were going to do and how much snow would linger, we both bought traction devices, settling on the Hillsound Trail Crampons, which are easily packable and have a little more grip than microspikes.
+- Unsure of which hikes we were going to do and how much snow would linger, we both bought traction devices, settling on the Hillsound Trail Crampons (Amazon), which are easily packable and have a little more grip than microspikes.

 - Sean got a lightweight hardshell to deal with the gusts and rain.

 Hilton (Edinburgh Airport).
 Modern, clean hotel, with good drinks and breakfast for Hilton Diamond members.
 The hotel has its own stop on Bus 100, but make sure to let the driver know you want to stop.
 Very convenient for early flights.
 This hotel has since been rebranded as a DoubleTree.
 (Hotels.com)

 Lomond View Country House (Tarbet / Loch Lomond & The Trossachs).
 Friendly, small guest house with a good breakfast and peak-a-boo views of Loch Lomond.
 Walking distance from Cruise Loch Lomond in Tarbet.